John-Kyalo/A-MAJINDOGO-CAUSE/README.md

 A FOCUS ON SDG 6: CLEAN WATER AND SANITATION

 # This project extensivily covers the water-crisis in Majindogo Community.
-With a databse with over 60000 records, we get to understand some of the underlying issues in the community and help curate solutions to this action
+With a database with over 60000 records, we get to understand some of the underlying issues in the community and help curate solutions to this action

 ![water crisis](Screenshots/water_crisis.png)